htcondor/htcondor/docs/grid-computing/connecting-pools-with-flocking.rst

 daemon (which runs on each machine that may submit jobs) to implement flocking.

-NOTE: Flocking to pools which use HTCondor’s high availability mechanisms is not advised.
+NOTE: Flocking to pools which use HTCondor's high availability mechanisms is not advised.
 See section  `The High Availability of Daemons <../admin-manual/high-availability.html>`__ for a discussion of the issues.